Syria rebels depart eastern Ghouta town on government buses in first surrender

 “Death is coming for you if you do not surrender,” he said.

-The army’s assault on eastern Ghouta, the last major rebel bastion near the capital, has been one of the most intense in Syria’s seven-year-old war, killing more than 1,500 people in a relentless bombardment with warplanes, shells and rockets.
+The army’s assault on eastern Ghouta, the last major rebel bastion near the capital, has been one of the most intense in Syria’s seven-year-old war, killing more than 1,500 people in a relentless bombardment with warplanes, rockets and shells.

-Before boarding the buses, a small group were seen in dimming daylight on television kneeling in a line for Islam’s sunset prayer - perhaps the last they would perform in their hometown.
+Before boarding the buses out of Harasta, a small group were shown on television in the fading light kneeling in a line for Islam’s sunset prayer - perhaps the last they would perform in their hometown.
 Children ran among the adults waiting to board.

 Between 18,000 and 20,000 people were expected to stay in Harasta under government rule, a military source said.